The Umbrella feature in detail

 What is Umbrella?

-Declare the Umbrella-capable servers (by IP address) that your resolver will potentially be talking to.
+Declare the Umbrella-capable servers (by IP address) that your resolver uses as forwarders.
 This is done using server blocks, e.g.

-Define one or more identifiers to be sent to those servers using any or all of these configuration statements:
+Define one or more identities to be sent to those servers using any or all of these configuration statements:

 umbrella-virtual-appliance